aws-samples/sample-q-index-cross-account-access/README.md

 #### [Optional] Deploy the frontend through AWS Amplify

-**Note:** You will need to request the Amplify's deployed url added in the data accessor registration in order to make this work.
-You have another option to use custom domain to make this url registration added to your data accessor easier.
+**Note:** You will need to request the Amplify's deployed url to be added in the data accessor registration in order to make this work.
+Another option is to use custom domain applied to your Amplify endpoint to make this url registration added to your data accessor easier.

 1. In your terminal, navigate to `cross-account-qindex-demo/cdk-stack`
 2. Run `cdk deploy FrontendStack`